U.S. Army Garrison Bamberg

-The facility will be closed because of changes in US military spending priorities (estimated: 2015).
+The facility closed in 2014 because of changes in US military spending priorities.

 History

 The Warner Barracks were first occupied by the United States Army at the end of World War II.
 The barracks became the headquarters of the U.S. Constabulary, a mobile unit of the 28th Infantry Regiment and the 1st Infantry Division.
 This unit was responsible for patrolling the areas of Germany then occupied by U.S. forces.

 1990–1999

 Bamberg units were involved in Operation Desert Storm from November 1990 through August 1991 and many returned to complete the deactivation process started prior to their involvement in the Gulf War.
 In October 1991, the Bamberg military community was designated as the 279th Base Support Battalion under the 99th Area Support Group, Nuremberg.

 The 279th Base Support Battalion was realigned under the 98th Area Support Group in Wurzburg, Germany, in October 1993.

 In 1995, numerous units were successfully restationed from Nuremberg to Bamberg, a very complex process involving $4.5 million worth of construction, and over 1,000 people.